md-zaman/kubernetes/Notes.md

 | ETCD                        |                   |
 | Cloud Control Manager (CCM) |                   |

-##### Worker Node:
+#### Worker Node:
-10. **Kubelet**: Kubelet is responsible for ```maintaing``` the pod.
+11. **Kubelet**: Kubelet is responsible for ```maintaing``` the pod.
 It ensure that the pod is always running if the pod is not running, it will inform the API Server in control plane.

-11. **Container runtime**: It can be docker (dockershim) or any other container runtime of crio, containerd or any other container runtimes which implements container interface.
+12. **Container runtime**: It can be docker (dockershim) or any other container runtime of crio, containerd or any other container runtimes which implements container interface.

-12. **Kube Proxy**: Kube Proxy provides you networking.
+13. **Kube Proxy**: Kube Proxy provides you networking.
 Every container has to be allocated with IP address and load balancing capabilities.
 (Basically uses the IP tables on your Linux machine).

-**Control Plane**:
+#### Control Plane:

-13. **API Server**: This is the component which exposes to the outside world.
+14. **API Server**: This is the component which exposes to the outside world.
 Takes request from external world.
 It also decides on which node the pod has to be created.
-14. **Scheduler (Kube-Scheduler)**: It schedules your pods/resources in k8s.
+15. **Scheduler (Kube-Scheduler)**: It schedules your pods/resources in k8s.
-15. **ETCD**: Backup store.
+16. **ETCD**: Backup store.
 It is a key value store.
 Stores the entire cluster information.
-16. **Controller Manager**: K8s basically has some controllers like 'replica sets'.
+17. **Controller Manager**: K8s basically has some controllers like 'replica sets'.
 It ensures that such components are always running.
-17. **CCM (Cloud Controller Manager)**: When we use our k8s cluster on EKS or AKS or GKE and want to lets say create a pod, k8s doesn't understand the language of these cloud provider so the CCM converts this instruction to EKS to talk to the API of EKS.
+18. **CCM (Cloud Controller Manager)**: When we use our k8s cluster on EKS or AKS or GKE and want to lets say create a pod, k8s doesn't understand the language of these cloud provider so the CCM converts this instruction to EKS to talk to the API of EKS.
 The CCM is open source and suppose if I make a cloud by the name "Zaman cloud" I can create my own CCM which can be used in k8s.
 If we are deploying the cluster in on-premise, CCM is not required.

-18. Kubernetes has custom resources and custom resource definations for the features it doesn't have.
+19. Kubernetes has custom resources and custom resource definations for the features it doesn't have.

-19. Pod is described of how to run a container.
+20. Pod is described of how to run a container.
 It is like a wrapper of container.
 In K8s instead of deploying a container we deploy a pod.
-20. Why do we deploy a pod instead because k8s is an enterprise level platform and it wants to build a declarative capabilities.
+21. Why do we deploy a pod instead because k8s is an enterprise level platform and it wants to build a declarative capabilities.

-21. We put one or more containers in a single pod (sidecar container or init containers (recheck this)) so that k8s can ensure they have advantages like allow you shared networking, shared storage, can talk to each other using local host like share the file.
+22. We put one or more containers in a single pod (sidecar container or init containers (recheck this)) so that k8s can ensure they have advantages like allow you shared networking, shared storage, can talk to each other using local host like share the file.

     Init Containers: